solid/pod-browser/README.md

 # Deployment

-You can use `npm deploy` to deploy a PodBrowser instance to Vercel, if you create an account.
+You can use `npm run deploy` to deploy a PodBrowser instance to Vercel, if you create an account.
 Alternatively, you can:

 - Run `npm run build` and `npm run start` to run the node server;
 - Run `npm run build` and `npm run export` to export static HTML and assets to host on the server of your choice.